Menu

 How to Apply for KOHO Credit Building

-1. Download the KOHO app
+1. Download the KOHO app and sign up for an account.

 3. Once you’ve signed up, KOHO will review your credit rating (this is a soft credit check, it won’t affect your credit score).